Bridging the Gap between Ancient Healing and Modern Medicine

 Integrative oncology specialists can help you supplement your cancer treatment or recovery with safe, non-invasive complementary treatments.
 They can help you vet the abundance of health-related information you encounter and work with you to come up with a treatment plan that aligns with your health philosophy while also following your oncologist’s regimen.
 In short, integrative oncology effectively bridges ancient, traditional healing methods and state-of-the-art cancer treatments, ensuring that cancer survivors are able to benefit from the best of both worlds.

 Dr. Jun James Mao is chief of the Integrative Medicine Service, as well as the Laurance S. Rockefeller Chair in Integrative Medicine, at Memorial Sloan Kettering Cancer Center in New York, NY.
 He is also president of the Society for Integrative Oncology.
 Trained as both a family physician and an acupuncturist, Dr. Mao combines Western and Eastern approaches to cancer pain management.
-Dr. Shelly Latte-Naor is an integrative medicine physician at Memorial Sloan Kettering.
-She specializes in mind-body medicine for stress management and resilience building.

 This article was published in Coping® with Cancer magazine, January/February 2017.